Haozhe-Li/Contact_Flask/README.md

     - `MAIL_SENDER`: Email address to send emails from
     - `MAIL_FORWARD`: Email address to forward emails to
     - `MAIL_NAME`: Name to display in the email
+    - `VALID_REQUEST_SOURCE`: The source of the request, e.g. your website example.com.
+This will helps you filter the malicious injection.
+Set to **FALSE** to disable flitering.

 4. Run the Flask application: